 Knowledge management (KM) plays an important role in improving your relationship with your customers through better service techniques.
 Knowledge management solutions provide an online 24×7 platform to compile customer information across contact mediums – email id, contact number, social media, etc.

-Customers remain dissatisfied as long as the company does not take time to understand their needs.
+Customers remain dissatisfied as long as the company does not take the time to understand their needs.
 Companies that listen to their customer and build a databank of requirements are more likely to succeed.

 Expectations are met through experience.
 With the rapid growth in technology, customers compare services with rival companies.
 A failure to meet expectations leads to churn.

 Slow service can pull down businesses in today’s world of instant gratification.
-If a customer is made to wait too long, it leads to dissatisfaction and losing out on the customer to your competitors.
+If a customer is made to wait too long, it leads to dissatisfaction and frustration and losing out on the customer to your competitors.
 Self-service through KM platforms has revolutionized customer service and boosted Customer Experience (CX).

 A delay in delivering your final product will always have negative consequences.
 Customers turn to other options that promise to deliver and had trusted you to do so.